NoFrosty/gitstatusoverlay/README.md

 2. **Manual:**
    - Download or clone this repository.
-   - Place the `com.caesiumgames.gitstatusoverlay` folder in your project's `Packages` directory.
+   - Place the folder in your project's `Packages` directory.

 ## Usage

 1. **The package automatically loads the default configuration:**

-   - On first import, the package uses the default config located at `Packages/com.caesiumgames.gitstatusoverlay/Editor/Data/GitStatusOverlayConfig.asset`
+   - On first import, the package uses the default config located at `.../com.caesiumgames.gitstatusoverlay/Editor/Data/GitStatusOverlayConfig.asset`
    - You can customize settings directly in this file, or create a user override (see below)

 2. **Open the configuration window:**